dungeonsworkshop/dungeonsworkshop.github.io/.SOURCE/docs/gettingstarted.md

 	```
 	Set-ExecutionPolicy -Scope Process Bypass;mkdir C:\mcdtemp; Invoke-WebRequest -Uri "https://cdn.discordapp.com/attachments/697445257524019313/720729798451921017/mcdungeon_winstore_install_v7_3.ps1" -OutFile C:\mcdtemp\winstore.ps1; C:\mcdtemp\winstore.ps1
 	```
-	3. It will ask you about an **Execution Policy Change** just push **A** on the keyboard then Enter then Enter again !!!
+	3. It will prompt you about an **Execution Policy Change**.
+Just press **A** and then **Enter** on your Keyboard.
+	!!!
 The Script will open the game at one point.
-Do not close the game!
+Do not close it when this happens!
-	4. At a point you will be asked to select a folder.
+	4. After a while you will be asked to select a folder.
 This is where the game files will be stored.
-	5. After a while, the script will display "Finished".
+	5. At the end, the script will display "Finished".
 The modifiable game is then installed!
 	To start the game, you can click on the **Windows Logo**, search for "Minecraft Dungeons" and click on the entry that says "**Minecraft Dungeons [Modding]**"
 	6. Now if you want to install mods, you can put them into the **~mods** folder, which is located in **Dungeons/Content/Paks**